communitiesuk/epb-aws-infrastructure/README.md

 1. From root `cd service-infrastructure`

-1. Initialize your Terraform environment
+2. Initialize your Terraform environment
     `aws-vault exec {profile_name_for_AWS_environment} -- terraform init -backend-config=backend_{profile}.hcl`

     Example:
     `aws-vault exec integration -- terraform init -backend-config=backend_integration.hcl`

+3. To run terraform you will need to download a copy of the parameters stored as tfvars in the environment.
+To do this run `just tfvars-get service-infrastructure {profile_name_for_AWS_environment} `

-1. Run a terraform plan and check you see everything is upto date:
+4. Run a terraform plan and check you see everything is upto date:
     `aws-vault exec {profile_name_for_AWS_environment} -- terraform plan`

     Example:
     `aws-vault exec integration -- terraform plan`

 ## Making changes

 1. First, generate a plan to check the changes Terraform wants to make

     `aws-vault exec {profile_name_for_AWS_environment} -- terraform plan -out=tfplan`

-1. Once happy that the changes are as expected, apply them
+2. Once happy that the changes are as expected, apply them

     `aws-vault exec {profile_name_for_AWS_environment} -- terraform apply tfplan`

-1. (Optional) Once successfully applied, you should be able to see the changes in the AWS Management Console.
+3. (Optional) Once successfully applied, you should be able to see the changes in the AWS Management Console.
 Sanity check the changes have been applied as you expected

+## Making changes using just
+1 make sure you have switch profile to the correct env `just set-profile  {profile_name_for_AWS_environment} ``

+2. download a copy of the parameters stored as tfvars in the environment.
+To do this run `just tfvars-get service-infrastructure {profile_name_for_AWS_environment} `

+3. run the apply
+    ` just tfapply service-infrastructure `

 ## Deleting infrastructure